 Student safety is a high priority for Mid-America Christian University.
 The campus closes to non-residential students at midnight.
 The purpose of this closing is to secure the campus community for those students who make their student home on campus.
 At midnight, residential students and their overnight guests may check in with the MACU Police Officer on duty and may be asked to present their student ID when entering campus.
-Overnight guests must be authorized through the Assistant Director of Residential Housing prior to the guest staying beyond secured campus hours.
+Overnight guests must be approved through the Director of Residential Housing 24 hours prior to the guest staying beyond secured campus hours.